Calcium: Physical properties

 Calcium is harder than lead but can be cut with a knife with effort.
 While calcium is a poorer conductor of electricity than copper or aluminium by volume, it is a better conductor by mass than both due to its very low density.
 While calcium is infeasible as a conductor for most terrestrial applications as it reacts quickly with atmospheric oxygen, its use as such in space has been considered.

 Chemical properties

 The chemistry of calcium is that of a typical heavy alkaline earth metal.
-For example, calcium spontaneously reacts with water more quickly than magnesium and less quickly than strontium to produce calcium hydroxide and hydrogen gas.
-It also reacts with the oxygen and nitrogen in the air to form a mixture of calcium oxide and calcium nitride.
+For example, calcium spontaneously reacts with water more quickly than magnesium but less quickly than strontium to produce calcium hydroxide and hydrogen gas.
+It also reacts with the oxygen and nitrogen in air to form a mixture of calcium oxide and calcium nitride.
 When finely divided, it spontaneously burns in air to produce the nitride.
-In bulk, calcium is less reactive: it quickly forms a hydration coating in moist air, but below 30% relative humidity it may be stored indefinitely at room temperature.
+Bulk calcium is less reactive: it quickly forms a hydration coating in moist air, but below 30% relative humidity it may be stored indefinitely at room temperature.